bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 ### Additional Summary Stats

-We can parse the truth set into several informative subsets:
+We can split the truth set into several informative subsets:

 30,599 out of 144,773 (21%) STR variants are multiallelic (ie. have 2 non-reference alleles).
 As we'll see, this can serve as a crude proxy for mutability:
 <div align=center>